TheRedLegend27/AI-Solver-copy/README.md

 ## Features

 - Extracts quiz questions from Canvas and similar platforms.
-- Uses OpenAI's GPT-4 (or GPT-3.5) to analyze and answer questions.
+- Uses OpenAI's GPT-4 to analyze and answer questions.
 - Minimal, hidden UI: only a small "A" button appears until you open the assistant.
 - Adjustable delay between questions to avoid API rate limits.
 - Supports your own OpenAI API key.